-F = QC approved MRI must occur between screening and randomisation visits (within 4 weeks prior to randomisation).
+F = QC approved MRI must occur between screening and randomisation visits (within 4 weeks prior to randomisation) for participants randomised in Analysis Stage 1.
 This can be before or on day of the randomisation visit but not before consent.
 Gadolinium is only required at this timepoint.